Overview

 What happens after payment

-• You can view full payment details, including billing address and card type used.
+You can view full payment details, including the cardholder name, billing address, card type, and whether the card is commercial or consumer.

 ℹ️ Important